 As this right to be forgotten court case shows, any professional person who had been disciplined by her regulatory body, is likely to find that a second disciplinary hearing, this time before Google, is going to be much tougher to withstand.

-It depends what it is that you want removed, I suppose and a doctor that had been struck off the register would be something that you would want to know but this right to be forgotten case is a little different and it’s good news for medical people that are in the same situation.
+A doctor that had been struck off the register would be something that you would want to know but this right to be forgotten case is a little different and it’s good news for medical people that are in the same situation.
 After all, one of the purposes of the disciplinary hearing is to identify and correct the doctor’s mistake, if one occured, so that the doctor and her colleuges can do a better job next time.
 It isn’t meant to be a form of permanent punishment.

 A Dutch surgeon who was formerly disciplined for her medical negligence has won a legal action to remove search results from Google about her case in a landmark right to be forgotten case.